ZooMobile Outreach Programs

 · Each program includes a standards-based activity and an up-close encounter with at least two education animals.

 · Education animals are those who are easily transported and used to interacting with guests.
-Examples of education animals are turtles, tortoises, snakes, hedgehog, alligator, lizard, or frog.
+Examples of education animals are turtles, tortoises, snakes, hedgehog, scorpion, lizard, or frog.

 · Animal and participant safety is our top priority.
 A program may be stopped immediately if Zoo staff deems safety is compromised.